geoffroymontel/supercollider-package-for-sublime-text/Readme.md

 - Restart Sublime Text 2
 - In Tools, there is a new Supercollider sub menu which allows you to :
   - start and stop sclang,
-  - evaluate a line (ctrl+enter),
+  - evaluate a line or selection (ctrl+enter),
   - stop all sounds (ctrl+.),
   - search word in SCCode.org,
   - and show/hide the console.
-- If your line starts with the character '(', it should evaluate the whole expression.
+- If your line starts with the character '(' or ')', it should evaluate the whole expression.

 ## Known bugs
 - on Windows XP

     Server.local.boot;